lengow/plugin-woocommerce/readme.txt

 == Changelog ==

 = 2.5.2 - xxxx-xx-xx =
+* Feature: Removal of compatibility with WooCommerce versions lower than 4.0
+* Feature: Integration of an internal toolbox with all Lengow information for support

 = 2.5.1 - 2021-12-20 =
 * Bugfix: Loading of all dependencies in the webservices